iotsoa/BatAn/README.md

 - Epever Tracer 2206AN (Solar Charger MPPT 20A)
 - Lithium Battery Packs LiitoKala 24V 12ah 6S6P (5x) (Lithium Battery Bank, total capacity 1250 wh)

-(*1) Current sensors are rated 20A but probably it's to much for sensor board.
+(*1) Current sensors are rated 20A but probably it's too much for sensor board.
 There are thermal switches for each battery pack limiting current to 10A.
 5x10 = 50A, aprox.
 1000 Watts maximum power.
 (*2) In pics is a regular relay but it was changed because coil interfered with hall current detectors.

 <strong>ESP8266 embedded Web server:</strong>